 How to Create a Map in Tableau?

-Double-click on any Geographic field such as City, Postcode, Country, or State will automatically create a Map.
+Double-clicking on any geographic field, such as city, postcode, country, or state, will automatically create a map in Tableau.
 In this example, we will double-click on the State Province Name dimension.
-The desktop added the Latitude value to the Row shelf, the Longitude value to the Column shelf, and the State province Name to the Details field in Marks Shelf.
+The desktop added the Latitude value to the Row shelf, the Longitude value to the Column shelf, and the State province Name to the Details field in the Marks Shelf.

 The second approach to Creating a Symbol Map in Tableau